 And Ralph really did know his music, from Bach to Bartók.
 He was a huge fan of Stravinsky, who he called the single most important composer of the 20th century (he also introduced Bix Beiderbecke to Stravinsky’s Le Sacre du Printemps in 1929), and an early defender of his music against Philistines who he felt were condescending towards it.
 Thanks to his brother Gene, he was also an aficionado of lieder and French chansons.
 And once in a while I could get through to him what it was that I liked in the sophisticated scores of Ellington or Boyd Raeburn.
 He wasn’t averse to orchestral texture, but it wasn’t what drove him.
 The “hot solo,” the “irony of a black man in white society” were his horses, and those are the ones he rode.

 We should also not forget that Ralph was a pioneer: the first pure jazz radio show host in American history.
 This came during the period 1940-42 when Berton hosted WNYC’s Metropolitan Review, dedicated to the “finest in recorded hot jazz,” in addition to occasional interviews with old-timers and young jazz and blues musicians.
 The May 11, 1942 issue of Newsweek opined that “Berton converted listeners by the thousands.
 His fan mail pyramided to 8,000 letters, outstripping all other regular shows.”
 Ralph was the pioneer of WNYC’s live jazz programming, bringing the Benny Goodman Sextet into their studios and the Lester Young group to Manhattan Center for a remote.
+You can listen to the Lester Young aircheck, with Ralph’s announcement, here.

 In later years he also broadcast over WINS, WBNX, KJAZ, WBAI and WFMU on an irregular basis.
 He edited the music magazine Sound and Fury during the 1960s, where he had the foresight to hire the distinguished classical music critic B.H.
 Haggin to write for him—and also turned Haggin on to jazz.
 In his later Listener’s Guides, Haggin made sure that he got a few words in on Bix Beiderbecke and young Louis Armstrong, both of whom impressed him greatly.
 You can listen to the only known surviving recordings of Ralph Berton on the air by clicking here.